-Research has shown that people who practice intermittent fasting have an increased and improved quality of physical performance.
+Research has shown that people who practice intermittent fasting have an increased and improved physical performance quality.
 This makes fasting a popular diet choice with some athletes or more physically active people.
 It’s also a great way to maintain muscle mass while losing fat.

 Intermittent fasting lowers blood pressure, which reduces the chance of heart disease.
 It also lowers the resting heart rate.

-Recent studies show that people who fast for long periods of the day have significant development when it comes to focus, memory, and productivity.
+Recent studies show that people who fast for long periods of the day have significant development in focus, memory, and productivity.

 Intermittent fasting is an effective way of losing weight and, even more so, preventing obesity.
 Not only can it help to lose body weight, but it also lowers glucose levels and fasting insulin, decreases leptin levels, and increases adiponectin.